Isorym21/Isory-Santana/README.md

 Portfolio Minimal is a Gatsby Theme that let's you create outstanding one-page portfolios within minutes.
 This Gatsby Starter is a boilerplate project that has the theme pre-installed and pre-configured.

-Just clone this Gatsby Starter, add the content.
+Just Install with gatsby-cli , add the content.
 And that's it!

 [Live Demo on Netlify](https://gatsby-starter-portfolio-minimal-theme.netlify.app/) · [Portfolio Minimal Theme on Github](https://github.com/konstantinmuenster/gatsby-theme-portfolio-minimal)